Gerry Harvey: Biography

 Harvey was born in rural New South Wales and attended school at Bathurst and Katoomba before moving to Sydney to go to university when he was 17, but he dropped out.
 He got his start early, selling vacuum cleaners and fridges door-to-door for Goodwins of Newtown.
 When he was younger, Harvey was determined to be a farmer.

 Harvey first met Ian Norman while both were working as door-to-door vacuum salesmen.
 They partnered to open their first store in Sydney in 1961.
 The chain, which was called Norman Ross, expanded to forty-two stores with annual sales of A$240 million by 1979.
 This company was sold in 1982 to firstly Grace Bros. for $23 million, then was onsold to Alan Bond's Walton Bond company.
 After that transaction was completed, Harvey was sacked via order from Alan Bond by John Walton.
 This action was spoken about in Harvey's first ad for his next venture.
 Harvey, with Ian Norman as a silent partner, started Harvey Norman that same year through its first store in Auburn, NSW.
 It then expanded and now owns the retailers Domayne, and Joyce Mayne, along with numerous other, smaller businesses.
 Harvey adopts a very hands-on approach to his business, appearing as a spokesman during radio adverts for Harvey Norman.
 He frequently gives comment on economic and business matters in the national press and television media and has a sizeable public profile.
 He is generally regarded as a slightly maverick businessman and is often critical of Australian CEOs, particularly when it comes to remuneration.
 He often states that no one is worth the millions they earn and that if they think they are worth more, they can be paid in options and shares.

+In 1999, Harvey partnered with George Goh Ching Wah of multi-national retailer Ossia International Limited to establish a $S33 million joint venture named Harvey Norman Ossia (Asia) to retail the Harvey Norman brand in Asia.

 In January 2011, Harvey was embroiled in a widely-condemned campaign, backed by a number of brick-and-mortar Australian retailers, to scrap tax rules that allowed Australians to shop on overseas websites without paying GST.
 In response to the campaign, the Federal Government asked the Productivity Commission to investigate and report on the retail industry.
 Harvey subsequently said the report was a waste of time and money, and that he did not read it.

 Thoroughbred business interests

-Over the last decade he has become increasingly involved with breeding race horses, and he owns Baramul Stud.
+Over the last decade he has become increasingly involved in breeding with race horses, and he owns Baramul Stud.
 Harvey has one of the world's largest thoroughbred portfolio, with over 600 thoroughbreds in his stables.
 He also owns 50% of Magic Millions, one of the largest and most expensive thoroughbred auction events in the Australian racing industry.